wing5wong/artisan-whs-static/source/_news/2021-03-18_fantastic-results-for-whs-at-the-wss-athletics-championships-2021.md

 **Congrats to coaches Greg Fromont and Elaine Baker for the wonderful work you have done with our team.** 👌👌

-**The results were outstanding and proved that committment, hard work and dedicated athletes to trainings pays off!**  💚💛💚💛
+**The results were outstanding and proved that commitment, hard work and dedicated athletes to trainings pays off!**  💚💛💚💛

 [RESULTS](http://www.matstiming.co.nz/results/2021%20Results/2021%20WhanganuiSSTFChamps/?fbclid=IwAR0FkvmNpIBK7j38uMvRQvmWvGy__yFo3-kcIOLJz6GCVG47DMxAj2-mFfw)